riddhima48/micro-projects/README.md

 ﻿# Micro Projects
 ## Purpose
-This repository contains small frontend experiments and UI components built in a few hours to practice HTML, CSS, and JavaScript concepts and maintain consistent GitHub contributions.
+This repository contains small frontend experiments and UI components built in a few hours to practice HTML, CSS, and JavaScript concepts.